therealOri/byte/README.md

  <br />

 Example (Of test files called `Arch_btw_no_datamark.png` and `Arch_btw_datamark.png`):
- - No Datamark: `6db87cd806d5cfbaebd928dfd1dd14888c39767415f4fcac180ccf69b2dbbfcb` | Anyone removing the datamark in the hex code/data will get this hash value.
-(Changing the datamark will result in a different hash value)
+ - No Datamark: `6db87cd806d5cfbaebd928dfd1dd14888c39767415f4fcac180ccf69b2dbbfcb` | Anyone removing the datamark in the hex code/data will get this hash value. (original art/image hash before you added your datamark.)

 - Datamark: `c2b494018149d9964876fdddd2535786fac09de179882bc7c4bcc3b9b4e5db9b` | Anyone not removing the datamark will get this hash value. | Watermark/Datamark is --> "This art is made by: Ori#6338 (On Discord)."